You might have underlying health conditions and feel anxious about how coronavirus could affect you.

-Trying to eat a healthy, balanced diet can be difficult at the best of times but it’s still important to try and eat well during the current pandemic.
+Trying to eat a healthy, balanced diet can be difficult at the best of times but it's still important to try to eat well during the current pandemic.

 There's lots of advice and help around the eat well guidance from the NHS.

 The World Health Organisation has also produced food and nutrition tips during self-quarantine.

 It's vital that older and vulnerable people are able to access the food that they need.

 If you, or someone you know, is struggling to get food then they can request help from our Community Response Unit.

 The British Dietetic Association have produced guides to help ensure that older and vulnerable people are able to shop, and eat, well during the coronavirus outbreak.

 It includes information about store cupboard basics, a food shopping guide for older people and a guide on opening hours for all supermarkets, but please check with your local store before visiting.

 If you have cancer, you might be worried about how coronavirus affects you.
 The most important thing is to follow the advice from the NHS and your healthcare team.